zendframework/zf2-documentation/docs/languages/en/modules/zend.form.quick-start.rst

 - *Input*: specify the input class to use for this given element.
 A string value is expected.

+- *Instance*: specify an object class instance to bind to the form or fieldset.

 - *Name*: specify the name of the current element, fieldset, or form.
 A string value is expected.

+- *Object*: specify an object class instance to bind to the form or fieldset.
+  (Note: this is deprecated in 2.4.0; use *Instance* instead.)

 - *Options*: options to pass to the fieldset or form that are used to inform behavior -- things that are not attributes; e.g. labels, CAPTCHA adapters, etc. The annotation expects an associative array: ``@Options({"label":